To The Nile

 Analysis of Literary Devices Used in To The Nile

-- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /o/ in “Son of the old Moon-mountains African” and the sound of /e/ and /o/ in “Such men to honour thee, who, worn with toil.”
+- Assonance: The repetition of vowel sounds, like the /o/ in “Son of the old Moon mountains” and the blended /e/ and /o/ sounds in “Such men to honour thee, who, worn with toil,” contributes to the poem’s melodic flow and emphasizes key words.

-- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /s/ and /n/ in “Nurse of swart nations since the world began” and the sound of /r/ and /t/ in “Green rushes like our rivers, and dost taste.”
+- Consonance: The repetition of consonant sounds within close proximity, such as the /s/ and /n/ in “Nurse of swart nations since the world began” and the /r/ and /t/ in “Green rushes like our rivers, and dost taste,” adds texture and rhythm to the poem.

 Analysis of Poetic Devices Used in To The Nile